Easy to Use and Affordable NMR Spectrometer

 Current State

 The Soder-Spec is currently fully operational and has been successfully used in several of ABQMR's other projects.
 It has mainly been used for relaxometry and to test magnet systems.
-We are in the process of integrating the software directly into the box via a mounted touchscreen interface so that the only thing you'd need to use it is a magnet and a probe.
+We have integrated the software into the spectrometer itself via a 10" touchscreen monitor mounted on the front of the Soder-Spec.

 Hardware:

 ABQMR built the Soder-Spec with the intention of being affordable and effective.
 The power amplifier (1 W) is included in the box.
 Several of the circuits have been designed in house including a 25 W booster amplifier and the transmit/receive switch.
 The heart of the Soder-Spec is the software defined radio (SDR) itself: Red Pitaya’s FPGA SDRlab 122-16.
 This SDR is responsible for controlling the spectrometer RF pulses and data acquisition.
-The user interface to control the SDR is currently on a separate computer.
-We are working to incorporate this computer directly into the Soder-Spec.
+The user interface to control the SDR has been integrated into the hardware via a mounted touchscreen monitor and a Raspberry Pi 5 single board computer.

 Software: